josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🏷️_high_schedule_is_system_bound_not_data_bound.md

 ---

-### 4. Why R&D is where the classification finally collapses
+## 🧪 Why R&D Is Where The Classification Finally Collapses

 R&D workflows are designed to:
 - transform data